Managing Toddler Tantrums and Unwanted Behavior

 Take a Beat:

 Sometimes your little darling will do something that just makes you want to go nuclear.
-Perhaps you offer them parmesan cheese on their pasta and they respond by spitting in your face, then dumping the entire plate of food you’ve just prepared on the floor.
+Perhaps you offer them parmesan cheese on their pasta and they respond by spitting in your face, then dumping the entire plate of food you’ve just prepared on the floor (just to give a hypothetical example…).
 Whatever the situation, sometimes an action is so infuriating/annoying/disrespectful, you are driven to rage.

 In these moments, as you feel yourself getting overwhelmed with anger, you just cannot deal.